 If your claim cannot be processed because you did not provide sufficient information, the claims administrator will notify you of what additional information is required.
-If you do not provide the necessary information timely, your claim may be denied.
+If you do not provide the necessary information by the deadline, your claim may be denied.